Entry signal patterns with historical success rates. Use when deciding whether to open a position.

 7%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is essentially a data dump of trading signal patterns with no actionable guidance on how to use them.
-It suffers from extreme redundancy (near-duplicate entries with minor parameter variations), truncated signal names that obscure meaning, and a complete lack of decision-making workflow.
-The content would be more useful as a structured data file (JSON/YAML) referenced by an actual skill that explains how to evaluate and act on these signals.
+This skill is essentially a data dump of entry signal patterns with no actionable guidance on how to use them.
+It suffers from severe redundancy (near-duplicate entries), truncated signal names that obscure meaning, and a complete lack of decision-making workflow.
+While the tabular structure and confidence guide show some organizational effort, the content fails to teach Claude how to actually decide whether to open a position.

 Suggestions